Falling with Heron

 The patterns of this dream have come to inform my Two Row work with Indigenous people as a canadien concerned with responding to colonial missions, honouring cultural ancestors and uplifting treaties; but doing so from the depths of Canadian institutions and consciousness.
 That god that needs to die is not the Creator or great mystery, but rather reflects the missionizing worldview (of Christianity, social work, Canada), the sense of superiority (in professions, the university, male, white), and how all of this plays out in my self, family and ancestors.
 This is what my writing and teaching engages through some of the following relations:

-1) canadien ancestors: coureur de bois like E. Brule, J. B. Rousseau and A. Leduc; Grey Nun & Jesuit missionaries
+1) canadien ancestors: coureur de bois like E. Brule, J. B. Rousseau and A. Leduc; Grey Nuns & Jesuit missionaries

-2) Scholarly ancestors: ecology of mind (e.g. J. Livingston, R. Carson, A. Leopold), Carl Jung, & hermeticism
+2) Scholarly ancestors: T. Merton (Trappist monk), ecology of mind (e.g. J. Livingston, R. Carson, A. Leopold), Carl Jung, & hermeticism

-3) Indigenous ancestral teachers: K. Tekakwitha, J. Brant, Chief Kondiaronk of Montreal Tree of Peace, & Chief J. Thomas
+3) Indigenous teachers (adopted for relational teachings): K. Tekakwitha, J. Brant, Kondiaronk (Montreal Tree of Peace), V. Deloria, Jr., & J. Thomas

 4) Missions: St. Marie aux pays des Huron, Residential Schools, Social Work, & the University